my-rubber-toe/IReNE-tellspace-server/README.md

 ## Documentation

+To access this project's documentation, access the directory `/docs/build/html/` and open the `index.html` file in the browser of your liking.

+This project uses `sphinx` as the document generator package.
 To generate the documentation for this project, change directory to `/docs` and run `make html`.
 Once all the application has been built, access the directory `/docs/build/html/` and open the file `index.html` in your desired browser.

-**Note: To update the documentation files, please refer to https://www.sphinx-doc.org/en/master/usage/quickstart.html**
+**Note: To update the documentation generation files, please refer to https://www.sphinx-doc.org/en/master/usage/quickstart.html**